vislies/2020/gallery/index.md

 ![Exaggerated Spread](coronavirus-exaggerated-thumbnail.jpg)
 </a>

-It is no suprise that visualization lies about COVID-19 were a common theme this year.
+It is no surprise that visualization lies about COVID-19 were a common theme this year.
 [Ken Moreland] started by presenting this early infographic about COVID-19 from [an article in the Sun] from late January.
 At the time, the disease was mostly constrained to China, but was beginning to spread around the world.
 This was definitely a bad sign, but this graphic makes it look like the pandemic had already taken hold around the world.